Our Verdict

 Features

 The Fission SV has a decent amount of features that are useful for both resort skiing and backcountry skiing, although not as many as other gloves on the market.
-Overall, we found that this model has exactly what we needed.
+In the end, we found that this model has exactly what we needed.
 It features an elastic wrist gasket, a storm gauntlet with an elastic pull cord, and a clip to keep the gloves together when traveling or to hang when drying.
 It also features a small loop on the ring finger for hanging the gloves cuff-side down and low-profile elastic wrist leashes that work well.
+This glove is missing some of the bells and whistles of other ski gloves, but our testers didn't think this lack of features in the Fission SV was a deal-breaker.

 Should You Buy the Arc'teryx Fission SV?